BajanVlogs/LaunchPad/README.md

 ## Installation

-1. Download the `LaunchPadPlugin.php` file.
+1. Download the LaunchPad Plugin
 2. Place the file in the `plugins` folder of your PocketMine-MP server.
 3. Restart your server.